 - 1. Communication skills

 - 2. IT skills

 - 3. Literacy

 - 4. Numeracy

 - 5. Problem-solving skills

 - 6. Time management skills

 - 7. Autonomous learning

 - 8. Research skills

-- Business awareness
+- 9. Business awareness

-The outcomes will be delivered through the following teaching/learning methods and strategies:

-- Communication skills: whereas oral communication is limited by the medium of the Programme, written communication is central to the success of students in the Programme. - IT skills: All MSc students are expected to have access to PCs, e-mail and the Internet.
-The Programme is supported by the open areas of the UCEM web-site.
-More specifically, the dedicated virtual learning environment will be used to make learning activities and reference information available and significant use will be made of the discussion boards.
+The outcomes will be delivered through the following teaching/rearring methods and strategies. ☐ Communication skills: whereas oral communication is limited by the medium of the Programme, communication is central to the success of students in the Programme. written ☐ IT skills: All MSc students are expected to have access to PCs, e-mail and the Internet.
+The Program supported by the open areas of the UCEM web-site.
+More specifically, the dedicated virtual learning environments. will be used to make learning activities and reference information available and significant use will be made of the discussion boards.
 Students have the option of submitting their coursework via the web.
-Completion of coursework will necessitate familiarity with Word and Excel.
-Students will also have access to online power-point presentations.
-Support and advice on IT aspects of the course is available to students. - Literacy and Numeracy: These not only relate to desirable minimum requirements for the Programme but are skills that are encouraged and developed through assignment tasks and tutor feedback on style as well as content.
-Completion of assessment requires a mixture of essays, calculation, formal valuations and costings, reports, graphical presentations as well as dissertation writing.
-Guidance on the nature of these formats is provided throughout the course. - Problem-solving skills: The fundamental pedagogy underpinning the design and delivery of the programme is centred on problem based learning with the student being introduced to topics through commonly found professional problems for which they must determine appropriate solutions. - Time management and autonomous learning: By its nature distance learning requires students to develop the discipline of independent study.
-The flexibility on time, place and pace that it offers still requires the student to manage their time to complete the required study and coursework by the milestone dates indicated in the programme of studies. - Research and business skills: The programme is geared to the detailed examination of practice in the land, real estate and construction sectors.
-During their study students will be expected to investigate and reflect on business practice and to source key documents and information from within their workplace.
-This enquiry skill developed to support study during the first two years will be formally converted into academic research skills in year three when the taught research methods module is taken and the dissertation is completed.
+Completion of cours will necessitate familiarity with Word and Excel.
+Students will also have access to online power-point presen Support and advice on IT aspects of the course is available to students. ☐ Literacy and Numeracy: These not only relate to desirable minimum requirements for the Programm ne but are skills that are encouraged and developed through assignment tasks and tutor feedback on style as content.
+Completion of assessment requires a mixture of essays, calculation, formal valuations and contents. well as reports, graphical presentations as well as dissertation writing.
+Guidance on the nature of these formats is pr - throughout the course. □ Problem-solving skills: The fundamental pedagogy underpinning the design and delivery programme is centred on problem based learning with the student being introduced to topics the commonly found professional problems for which they must determine appropriate solutions. ☐ Time management and autonomous learning : By its nature distance learning requires students to develop the discipline of independent study.
+The flexibility on time, place and pace that it offers still requir es the student to manage their time to complete the required study and coursework by the milestone dates indic ated in the programme of studies.
+Research and business skills: The programme is geared to the detailed examination of practice in t land, real estate and construction sectors.
+During their study students will be expected to investigate and on business practice and to source key documents and information from within their workplace.
+This enqueskill developed to support study during the first two years will be formally converted into academic research. - skills in year three when the taught research methods module is taken and the dissertation is completed. , 111